tochev/git-vanity/README.md

 #### Does it work with GPG singed commits?

-No, it will not work correctly on a signed commit.
+Yes, but only in raw commit mode, otherwise the program will not work correctly on a signed commit.

-If you apply it on a signed commit you must first remove the signature (you can use `git vanity 0 -W`) and then run it for the desired prefix.
+If you apply committer name vanity search on a signed commit you must first remove the signature (you can use `git vanity 0 -W`) and then run it for the desired prefix.

 #### Will it always find a hash?